Schools & Universities

 Our learning journeys allow students to experience Cambodia through new experiences, educational activities, adventure, and of course fun!
 We aim to give students greater understanding of and interest in Cambodian history and Khmer culture and traditions, as well as love for this beautiful country and its people.
 We also aim to give you a chance to learn more about various development issues in Cambodia, and the variety of ways in which those are being addressed.

 “Culturally immersive learning journeys, connecting young travellers to inspiring initiatives and locations.”

 Our style of travel

-All of our student learning journeys are crafted around five core components, which we believe together create a rounded exploration of Cambodia and transformative learning experience…
+All of our student learning journeys are crafted around three core components, which we believe together create a rounded exploration of Cambodia and transformative learning experience…

 Our team are based in Cambodia, and are made up of locals and expats with thorough local knowledge.
 We have been running educational adventures for many years, and have a deep connection to the country.
 To our knowledge, we are the only Cambodian registered educational travel specialist.

 Education is at the core of all our tours.
 Study trips have carefully thought out curriculums and learning objectives based on your group’s interests and goals.
 Experienced facilitators deliver eye-opening educational experiences through a range of engaging and interactive activities.
 Unlike typical service trips, rather than diving in and trying to help, we engage guests in meaningful interactions with leaders in the field to learn first.